 There are real glass beads, plastic beads, painted beads on wood, and printable beads to choose from, among other options.

-The items you purchase will be determined by your budget, available space, and what will look aesthetically pleasing in your Montessori environment.
+The items you purchase will be determined by three main factors.
+These are: by your budget, available space, and what will look aesthetically pleasing in your Montessori environment.

 #3 Montessori Bead Cabinets